-Grant the user administrative rights on the computer(s) where you'll be installing Parallels Configuration Manager Proxy and Parallels NetBoot Server
+The user must have administrative rights on the computer where the Parallels Configuration Manager Proxy will be installed:

-- 1 Log into a computer where you'll be performing the installation of a given component. - 2 Open Server Manager and navigate to Configuration / Local Users and Groups / Groups. - 3 Right-click the Administrators group and select Properties in the context menu. - 4 In the Select Users dialog, click the Add button and add the domain user you created earlier. - 5 Click OK and then click OK again.
+- 1 Log into the computer that will run Parallels Proxy. - 2 Open Server Manager and navigate to Configuration / Local Users and Groups / Groups. - 3 Right-click the Administrators group and select Properties in the context menu. - 4 In the Select Users dialog, click Add and add the domain user you've created earlier.
+Click OK and then OK again.